 * Overt or hidden promotion for products or services.
 Such posts, including "testimonials" by engineers, are a waste of everyone's time in a forum like this.
 When I spot a post which I suspect has a commercial angle, I will pull it.
 Exception: businesses will always find an open door for answering specific inquiries or respond to concerns brought up by a poster.

 * Discourteous posts.
-I will remove posts using rude or disrespectful language, and without warning or explanation.
-This may offend some of you, but I figure, there are other forums to blow steam.
+I will remove posts using rude or disrespectful language as soon as I spot them.
+No warning or explanation.
+This may offend (!) some of you, but I figure, there is always Rec.Audio.Pro to blow steam.